lbnl-science-it/OOD_training_Feb2023/OOD_trainining_7Feb.md

 <style scoped>section { font-size: 26px; }</style>

 [**Part I : Using MyLRC portal**](#4)
-Getting a user account on LRC
-Getting access to project
-Requesting project account and management
+Requesting a user account on Lawrencium super cluster Getting access to an existing project account Requesting a new project account and project management

 [**Part II : OOD Applications**](#31)
 Command-line shell access
 File management
-Interactive server and GUI applications, such Jupyter Notebook, Matlab and RStudio Full linux desktop streaming via web for GUI heavy jobs such as VMD, ParaView Customize Jupyter kernels
+Interactive server and GUI applications, such Jupyter Notebook, Matlab and RStudio Full linux desktop streaming via web for GUI heavy jobs such as VMD, ParaView Customize Jupyter and Julia kernels
 Job management and monitoring

 ---
-## Training style : mostly demonstration
+## Training style : Mostly Demonstration

-- If you have account on Lawrencium then open OOD dashboard and try it yourself as we go.
+- If you have an account on Lawrencium cluster then open OOD dashboard and try it yourself as we go.
 - Don't have account on Lawrencium?
 Don't worry!
 You can watch for now and try it later using training material.
 - Training material is available on GitHub(https://github.com/lbnl-science-it/OOD_training_Feb2023.git.)
 - Recording for the training will be available here[https://it.lbl.gov/resource/hpc/for-users/training-and-tutorials/].
 - How to use Lawrencium?
   - Documentation page [link](https://it.lbl.gov/resource/hpc/for-users/hpc-documentation/)
 ---
-## MyLRC User Portal: Getting and managing LRC accounts
+## MyLRC User Portal:
 ![bg right w:800](Figures/useraccouts_stats.png)
-- Getting a user account on LRC
+- Requesting a user account on Lawrencium super cluster
-- Getting access to project
+- Getting access to an existing project account
-- Requesting project account
+- Requesting a new project account and project management
   - Updating Project information
   - PCA Project renewal
-  - Account deletion
+  - Addition and removal/deletion of user accounts

 MyLRC portal [login](https://mylrc.lbl.gov/)
 MyLRC [Documentation](https://it.lbl.gov/service/scienceit/high-performance-computing/mylrc-lawrencium-account-management-system/)

 ---
-# Getting a user account on LRC
+# Requesting a user account on Lawrencium super cluster

 **Current Workflow:**
-1. Setup account on MyLRC [portal](https://mylrc.lbl.gov/) as LBNL affiliate/UC bErkeley affiliate or as an External collaborator
+1. Setup an account on MyLRC [portal](https://mylrc.lbl.gov/) as LBNL affiliate/UC Berkeley affiliate or as an external collaborator
-2. Sign the User Access Agreement Form
+2. Sign the User Access Agreement Form on the welcome page
 3. Request to join existing project
 4. PI approval
 5. Lawrencium account creation by HPCS team
-6. Users will confirmation email and PIN+OTP set up instructions.
+6. Users will receive a confirmation email and PIN+OTP set up instructions.

 ---
-**Step 1:** Use your LBNL emal account to login.
-If you don't have lbnl email account then you can login using UC Berkeley email address or as an external collaborator.
+**Step 1:** Use your LBNL email account to login.
+If you don't have LBNL email account then you can login using UC Berkeley email address or as an external collaborator.

 ![bg w:600](Figures/mylrc_login_page1.png)
 ![bg w:600](Figures/mylrc_login_page2.png)